yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 ---
 layout: post
-title: "Intro To Genetic Programming: Can Evolution Write Computer Programs?"
+title: "Intro to Genetic Programming: Can Evolution Write Computer Programs?"
 date: 2024-11-29 14:41:57
 show_date: true
-categories: [ genetic-algorithms, genetic-programming, push, psh ]
+categories: [ genetic-algorithm, genetic-programming, push, psh ]
 comments: true
 excerpt: Evolution is a powerful force.
 It has created the eye’s retina, the human brain and the tapir.
 But can it write computer programs?
 ---